james1992/html300-assignment4/README.md

 ### Is it a good development choice?
 Do you have any concerns with it?

 No disabling the back button is poor choice because the page is attempting to circumvent the browser design and implement a page design that is foreign to the user.
-The user expects the back button to work as intended and if it does not they will be come frustrated and confused.
+The user expects the back button to work as intended and if it does not they will become frustrated and confused.
 Confusion is the last thing you want when someone is filling out your web form.

-For that reason the better approach is to instead of disabling the back button is to add a warning message that informs the user of what will happen if they click back.
+For that reason, the better approach is to instead of disabling the back button is to add a warning message that informs the user of what will happen if they click back.
 This is the approach used by webpages that do not want users clicking the back arrow.

 ### What would be the first dev step you would try when building?
 Ex: “Add border radius to curve the edges” or “Something with SVGs”.
 This doesn't have to be terribly specific, just do your best.